kubewarden/kubewarden.io/content/blog/2022/12/sigstore-certificate-verification.md

 ## Breaking changes to the "`verify-image-signature`" policy

-Starting from version TODO of the "`verify-image-signature`", all the policy settings are going to use the [`camelCase`](https://en.wikipedia.org/wiki/Camel_case) naming convention.
+Starting from version `v0.2.0` of the "`verify-image-signature`", all the policy settings are going to use the [`camelCase`](https://en.wikipedia.org/wiki/Camel_case) naming convention.